Kai Yiew Ma – Preserved Egg

 Honestly, I don’t know how to make it but I found the instruction in Thai language which I could translate it.
 However, it has many chemical ingredients.
 Make sure you don’t eat too much Kai Yiew Ma because those chemical will definitely collected in your body and course health problem.
 It used to be my favorite, but not anymore after I know this.

-I used to think the way to make Kai Yiew Ma (preserved eggs) is as simple as making Salted Eggs and has no chemical.
+I used to think the way to make Kai Yiew Ma (preserved eggs) is as simple as making Salted Eggs and has no chemicals.
 Especially the name that literary means Eggs with Horse’s Pee and pink color make me think this food is friendly to nature and friendly to human body!

 Credit to Department of Science Service, Thailand